bcambel/blog.bahadir.io/content/failed-entrepreneur.md

 Business
 -----------------

+- never did true problem description.
+Should have write it down
 - should have connected with more people.
 Relationships matter a lot.
 - did not plan ahead the business
 - *do not write a 100 page business plan* does not mean don't write it at all